pujandhakal/Grabbit/README.md

 ## Overview

-Grabbit is a web-based platform designed to bridge the gap between consumers and local shops.
+Grabbit is a platform designed to bridge the gap between consumers and local shops.
 It allows users to post real-time requests for specific products, enabling nearby shops to respond with offers if they have the item in stock.
 This promotes efficient shopping, supports local businesses, and fosters direct buyer-seller connections without the need for shops to maintain online inventories.

 Developed as a project by Team Visioneers at Everest Engineering College.